liferay/liferay-docs/develop/reference/articles/10-gradle/05-css-builder-gradle-plugin.markdown

 # CSS Builder Gradle Plugin [](id=css-builder-gradle-plugin)

-The CSS Builder Gradle plugin lets you run the [Liferay CSS Builder](https://github.com/liferay/liferay-portal/tree/master/modules/util/css-builder) tool in order to compile [Sass](http://sass-lang.com/) files in your project.
+The CSS Builder Gradle plugin lets you run the [Liferay CSS Builder](https://github.com/liferay/liferay-portal/tree/master/modules/util/css-builder) tool to compile [Sass](http://sass-lang.com/) files in your project.

 The plugin has been successfully tested with Gradle 2.5 up to 3.3.